jbagwell27/fdd-docs/readme.md

 The configuration of this mod, as well as a couple of examples can be found on this wiki.
 You can also find pre-made or example packs inside the docs, to help you get started.

-Should you need any other assistance, please open a Github Issue or join my discord.
+Should you need any other assistance, please open a GitHub Issue or join my discord.
 &nbsp;

 ![](https://cdn.firstdarkdev.xyz/curse/mct/mct_support.png)